paulscherrerinstitute/LedStripI2c/hdl/README.md

 The top level entity is defined in [LedStripTcsrWrapper.vhd](LedStripTcsrWrapper.vhd).

+### Dependencies

+The module requires the [PulseidExtractor](https://github.com/paulscherrerinstitute/PulseIdExtractor.git) which is registered as a submodule.

 ### Generics

 Most of the generics have reasonable default values but a value for the bus frequency must